Mulayam Singh Yadav: Phone Threat case

 On 10 July 2015, ex Indian Police Service officer and President Adhikar Sena, Amitabh Thakur allegedly got a phone call from Yadav.
 Thakur alleged that Yadav had threatened him over the phone call.
 He released the audio of the phone call, in which Yadav is allegedly heard saying certain sentences, which Thakur called as being threatening in nature.
 Thakur alleged that Mulayam Singh was unhappy about the complaint lodged by his wife activist and advocate Nutan Thakur against the then state mining minister Gayatri Prasad Prajapati.

 On 11 July 2015, Thakur presented a complaint before Hazratganj police station for registration of FIR against Yadav as regards the alleged phone threat, which the Police refused to register.
 On the contrary, in the same night of 11 July, a rape case was registered against Thakur by the Lucknow police at Gomtinagar police station, which raised political storm.
 Later FIR was registered in this case on Court intervention, which the Police closed but Thakur went on pursuing it before Court.
 The matter remained inconclusive till the end.

+During Thakur's tenure as the Superintendent of Police of Ferozabad in 2006, he refused to obey some of the wrongful dictates of then MLA Ramveer Singh Yadav, who was a close aid of Yadav.
+The refusal led to an incidence of alleged assault and manhandling with Thakur.
+Despite Mulayam's orders, Thakur got a First Information Report (FIR) registered in this matter at Eka police station.
+This led to Thakur extensively suffering at the hands of Mulayam Singh Government.

+Support for Criminals

+In 2004, Deputy Superintendent of Police Shailendra Singh arrested Samajwadi Party leader and alleged gangster Mukhtar Ansari and booked him under the Prevention of Terrorism Act, 2002 in connection with an alleged attempt to procure a light machine gun.
+According to Singh, after the arrest, he and his senior officers came under pressure from the state government, then headed by Yadav as the Chief Minister of Uttar Pradesh.
+Singh later resigned from service, alleging political pressure.

+Remarks on the Women’s Reservation Bill

+In March 2010, during a debate on the Women’s Reservation Bill, which proposed 33% reservation for women in legislative bodies, Yadav opposed the measure and stated that “if the bill is passed it will fill Parliament with the kind of women who invite catcalls and whistles”.
+The remarks were criticized by leaders across several parties and described as sexist in media reports and by some of his own party colleagues.
+Following the comments, Samajwadi Party leaders Amar Singh and Jaya Prada urged the National Commission for Women to take action.